AuHau/ipfs-publish/docs/index.md

 Then you can use the command `ipfs-publish` to manage your repos and/or start the webhook's server.

-!!! tip "Service definition"
-    Depanding on your OS, you can create a systemd service for running the webhook's server.
-It will handle restarting the service, and provides easy way how to manage it:

-    ```
-    [Unit]
-    Description=ipfs-publish webhook server
-    After=network.target
-    StartLimitIntervalSec=0

-    [Service]
-    Type=simple
-    Restart=always
-    RestartSec=1
-    User=<<your user>>
-    ExecStart=ipfs-publish server

-    [Install]
-    WantedBy=multi-user.target
-    ```

 ### Docker

 If you plan to let some other users to use your ipfs-publish instance, then it might be good idea to run it inside